 can cause patients to experience pain down the legs or feet.
 Generally symptoms may include numbness, weakness, tingling and radiating pain in the legs or feet.

-The MISI Approach to treating Radiculopathy
+The DFW Spine Institute Approach to treating Radiculopathy

-At the Minimally Invasive Spine Institute we understand that surgery is a last resort for our patients, which is why we recommend exploring all available conservative treatment options before considering surgery.
+At the DFW Spine Institute we understand that surgery is a last resort for our patients, which is why we recommend exploring all available conservative treatment options before considering surgery.
 After exploring the available treatments, if you are still suffering from the pain and symptoms associated with your radiculopathy, or if compression of spinal nerves is severe, our spine surgeons will discuss surgical intervention with you.
 Our minimally invasive procedures have brought thousands of patients quick relief from the pain, numbness, tingling and weakness caused by radiculopathy.